2004 Indian general election: Organisation

 Counting began simultaneously on 13 May.
 Over 370 million of the 675 million eligible citizens voted, with election violence claiming 48 lives, less than half the number killed during the 1999 election.
 The Indian elections were held in phases in order to maintain law and order.
 A few states considered sensitive areas required deployment of the armed forces.
-The average enrolment of voters in each constituency is 1.2 million, although the largest constituency has 3.1 million.
+The average enrolment of voters in each constituency was 12 lakhs, although the largest constituency had 31 lakhs.

 The Election Commission of India is responsible for deciding the dates and conducting elections according to constitutional provisions.
 The Election Commission employed more than a million electronic voting machines for these elections.

-According to the magazine India Today, 115.62 billion rupees were expected to have been spent in campaigning for the elections by all political parties combined.
+According to India Today, 115.62 billion rupees were expected to have been spent in campaigning for the elections by all political parties combined.
 Most of the money was spent on the people involved in the election.
 The Election Commission limited poll expenses to Rs.
-2.5 million per constituency.
+25 lakhs per constituency.
 Thus, the actual spending is expected to have been approximately ten times the limit.
-About 6.5 billion rupees are estimated to have been spent on mobilising 150,000 vehicles.
+About 6.5 billion rupees are estimated to have been spent on mobilising 1,50,000 vehicles.
 About a billion rupees are estimated to have been spent on helicopters and aircraft.